 3. Analyze the cost considerations.
 Calculate how much you’re paying your platform provider for these types of deals.
 Do the other benefits offset the revenue share?
 At what point does the scale tip?

 4. Assess your talent mix.
 Do you have the necessary skills in house?
 A typical publisher likely has most of its sales team focused on traditional deals, often with one or two account executives focused on the programmatic market.
 That ratio might need to be flipped.

 5. Set up business rules.
 Once you’ve done the analyses and understand the considerations of programmatic transactions, you need to analyze where it makes the most sense to apply it.
 What is the break-even cost of doing a traditional deal?
 How does it compare with programmatic break-even costs?

 In most cases, the answer will be clear.

 Programmatic transactions won’t replace all traditional digital advertising. eMarketer predicts that programmatic ads will account for 86% of all digital ad spend in two years, reaching $66 billion by 2020.
 That still leaves about $10 billion to be divided up among other sponsorships and traditional deals.
 The digital ad landscape will continue to be complex and nuanced for some time.

 Programmatic ads will account for 86% of all digital ad spend in two years, reaching $66 billion by 2020.

-Now is the time to model how the operational and financial benefits impact the bottom line, figure out business rules and structure your organisation to adapt to this emerging paradigm.
+Now is the time to model how the operational and financial benefits impact the bottom line, figure out business rules, and structure your organization to adapt to this emerging paradigm.